mapprotocol/docs/map-protocol/validator/Marker.md

     ) internal returns (bool) {
 	   ...
         decrementActiveVotes(validator, account, value);
-		//the lesser and greater will be used by votes.total.eligible
 		// update the validator ranking
         decrementTotalVotes(validator, value, lesser, greater);
         getLockedGold().incrementNonvotingAccountBalance(account, value);